 At the very least, both the OBDLink MX+ and OBDLink LX will allow you to diagnose the Check Engine Light (CEL).
 You can read and erase all the codes that are related to the check engine light.
 Additionally, both of these OBDLink scanners can check emission readiness and display live data from the engine.

 With a PID rate of 100 PIDs per second, you can rest assured that the OBDLink MX+ and OBDLink LX will plot graphs of live data faster than most other scanners out there.
-Depending on the app you use, you can customize the dashboard and its gauges so that you get specific parameters first.
+Depending on the app you use, you can customize the dashboard and its gauges to get specific parameters first.

 Compatibility With Third-Party Diagnostic Apps

-First off, both the OBDLink MX+ and OBDLink LX come with two free OBD apps: OBDLink for smartphones and OBDwiz for PC.
+First off, both the OBDLink MX+ and OBDLink LX come with two free OBD2 apps: OBDLink for smartphones and OBDwiz for Windows PC.
 That’s good already because you can use these OBD2 tools straight out of the box.

 But if you don’t like either of those two apps, you’ll be glad to know that the two OBD2 adapters are compatible with a ton of third-party apps.
-You can use the MX+ with iOS, Android, Windows and Mac OBD apps like Carista, DashCommand, Torque Pro, OBD Auto Doctor, ScanMaster and AutoGaugeX.
+You can use the MX+ with iOS, Android, Windows, and Mac OBD2 apps like Carista, DashCommand, Torque Pro, OBD Auto Doctor, ScanMaster, and AutoGaugeX.

 Software updates are necessary for a scanner.
 It would help if you upgraded it so that it’s compatible with car models that are released in later years (with new auto tech).
 Luckily, the OBDLink MX+, just like the OBDLink LX, comes with free software updates for the scan tool’s lifetime.
 If OBDLink introduces new features, you’ll get them straight to your device.
 Plus, there’s every possibility that these two devices will be compatible with yet-to-be-released vehicles.